David-Ols/BugTracker/README.md

 ```

 ### Update port for Frontend
 Use both Local and Network addresses provided to you after npm run serve command on Frontend.
-Add both http and https addresses.
 ```
 Backend/Program.cs
 ```